aplteam/Tatin/docs/TatinUserSettings.md

 ##### Line comments

-This is an example for a line that is recognized as a comment:
+This is an example of a line that is recognized as a comment:

 ```
 // This is a comment line